 • HSAs offer flexibility around how much employers want to contribute to HSA accounts.

 The adoption of HSAs and HDHPs is growing regardless of what Congress is doing.
 However, for retirees who plan to use a portion of their retirement savings accounts to pay for healthcare, these proposed expansions will make HSAs even more valuable.
 For example, increasing the contribution limits to be consistent with the HDHP maximum out-of-pocket limits stands to double plan contributions while lowering taxable income, including amounts subject to FICA tax.
-Retirees with both healthy HSAs and retirement accounts such as 401(k)s will provide even more financial security and stability rather than just relying on 401(k) accounts alone.
+Retirees with both healthy HSAs and retirement accounts such as 401(k)s will find even more financial security and stability rather than just relying on 401(k) accounts alone.

 This article first appeared in the January 2018 issue of Health and Group Benefits News and Developments.